Title Thumbnail

 Author Bio

 When Elizabeth Raum was in 3rd grade, her teacher predicted that she would become a writer.
 It seemed impossible.
-Now, 150 books later, Elizabeth admits that Mrs. Brown could see into the future.
-Of course, it didn't happen right away.
-Elizabeth became a teacher and then a librarian before turning to writing fulltime.
-She's written biographies, nonfiction books on many topics, picture books, and several middle-grade historical novels.
-She's lived in seven different states and currently splits her time between North Dakota and Tennessee, enjoying the beauty of both prairie and mountains.
+Now, 160 books later, Elizabeth admits that Mrs. Brown could see into the future.
+Through her research and writing, Elizabeth has become an expert in colonial America.
+She has lived in seven different states and currently resides in eastern Tennessee.